 Greetings, Charles Fox here.
 Thanks for your interest in the American School of Lutherie.
-For 40 years it's been my pleasure to teach the craft of guitar making and offer my best counsel to folks seeking to enter the field.
+For over 40 years it's been my pleasure to teach the craft of guitar making and offer my best counsel to folks seeking to enter the field.
 With so many schools to choose among today, I've included a page of advice on SELECTING A SCHOOL, which I hope you'll find useful.

 ASL is the original and longest established school for luthiers in North America.
 Since 1973 many hundreds of beginning and experienced craftspeople have passed through our doors, learning valuable skills and gaining powerful insights into this challenging work.
 We've introduced the craft to many of today's established luthiers and guided experienced builders to new levels of mastery.
 Along the way we've developed the basic learning model and teaching formats used by guitar making classes everywhere.